zhangdongxu/title_labeling/README.md

 * Window-based co-occurrence
 * Weighted window-based co-occurrence, following the formula: $ smoothingfactor/(smoothingfactor + distance) $

-When scoring a title given a description, we follow the fomula below:
+When scoring a title given a description, we follow fomulas below:

+For -q mode:

 P(d, c| t)